 World Sailing (WS), in accordance with Virtual Regatta Inshore (VRI), has appointed an Advisory Panel (AdP).
 The AdP’s main responsibility is to hear protests and send recommendations to WS and VRI on possible penalties to be applied as a result of incidents, which have occurred during the Championship (eSWC).

-Please carefully read the two documents for more information.
+Please carefully read the three documents for more information.